SMQuadri/InsightAI/README.md

 ----

 # (1) Store Entry/Exit Analysis :
-This software module monitors and analyzes the store's entrance/exit point.
+InsightAI monitors and analyzes the store's entrance/exit point.
 It counts the number of people entering and leaving the building and the total number of people present in the building at any instance and provides realtime analysis in the form of a GUI.
 It also sends an email alert if the number of people present in the building at that moment exceeds a given threshold.
 An excel sheet also gets created at the end of the session which contains some quite useful data that can be used by the administrator for footfall analysis.
 The administrator can also setup the timer (session's max time limit) and scheduler (automatically starts the session at the scheduled date and time).
 Output video gets generated and stored permanently on local disk and can be viewed by the admin anytime.

 > ### Environment used:
 * Anaconda